Sketchy Polytopes

 • The class of “space-filling, self-avoiding, simple and self-similar” (FASS) curves \ are space-filling i.e. they pass through all points of a square.

 • McKenna, in his paper “SquaRecurves, E-Tours, Eddies, and Frenzies: Basic Families of Peano Curves on the Square Grid” [1], that outlines the conditions under which FASS curve generators can be found.
-Given a figure of order n (i.e. a figure completely tiled by scaled version of itself, aka a “rep-tile”), he proves that:
+Given a figure of order n (i.e. a figure completely tiled by n×n scaled version of itself, aka a “rep-tile”), he proves that:

 • “Theorem 1: Generator on order n triangular grids always generate Peano curves that are self-contacting.”
 Hence, there are no self-avoiding curves in this case.